 Joe was in private practice in Scottsdale, Phoenix, and Mesa Arizona for over thirty five years with special interests in sports medicine, pain management and electrodiagnostic medicine.
 Before making Chula Vista his permanent home five years ago, Joe lived intermittently between Arizona and Ajijic for twelve years.
 Joe and enjoys travel, fine dining, kayaking and keeping abreast of medical developments.

-Treasurer: Michael Zimmerman
+Vice President: Michael Zimmerman

 Michael, a wondering Jew found his tribe at LCJC in April 2016, when he moved from Larkspur, California.
 He has a son and grandchildren in California and a daughter in New York.
 Michael was a member of a Conservative synagogue in Marin County where he led and organized Jewish men’s groups and community building practices.
 For thirty five years he practiced Marriage, Family and Child therapy at San Quentin and in Marin County.
 While living in Sonoma, California in 1974, he and his wife built the first boutique brewery in the U.S. When not drinking wine from friend’s vineyards, they consumed New Albion Ale for eight years before selling the recipe to Red Tail Ale brewery.